 22 Jump Street rode in on that same wave.
 Yes, it had action, profanity, and Channing Tatum, but when you strip these things down (not literally) you have a movie that’s essentially about two characters rediscovering themselves on the heels of college.
 College itself is a place of self-discovery, and the film exaggerates this to a hilarious degree where both Jonah Hill and Channing Tatum learn to evolve on their own and become better partners, however you wanna define the term “partner.”
 The movie is also too self-aware for its own good, which is yet another irresistible trait that I love about it.
 Its self-referential humor adds a surprising touch of depth and, if you can believe it, maturity to the film as a whole.
 It is, hands down, the funniest movie I’ve ever seen.
 Here’s hoping that 23 Jump Street is right around the corner (or across the street as the film cleverly points out).

-At the end of June we had Transformers: Age of Extinction (my review here).
-I’ve said enough about this film already so I’ll get right down to it.
+At the end of June we had Transformers: Age of Extinction.
+Enough has been said about this film already so I’ll get right down to it.
 The movie struck a huge chord with audiences, becoming the biggest opening hit stateside.
 Though it suffered a massive dip in its second weekend, it still marks an impressive return to box office form, especially since the third film, Dark of the Moon, fell behind the gargantuan expectations set by Revenge of the Fallen.
 Nevertheless, this fourth film demonstrates that there’s still a keen interest in the franchise, meaning that we’ll be seeing more entries popping up in the foreseeable future.
 Here’s hoping that this is in fact Michael Bay’s last Transformers film.

 Dawn of the (Planet of the) Apes was July’s true standout.
 Rise three years prior was a modest success, making Dawn even more impressive being that it exceeded everyone’s expectations.
 What made the film a truly stunning feat was that it was yet another film in a long-running franchise.
 And it is in this generation that it was given a new life to breathe.
 Director Matt Reeves, and Rupert Wyatt before him, revitalized a franchise that seemed destined to become a thing of the past.
 Now, they’ve made us even more excited about its future.